 - Spiceworks Network Mapping Tool A free network mapping tool with network discovery and the possibility of making manual adjustments.

-- LANTopoLog An SNMP-based network discovery system that generates a hierarchy of devices and their connections.
+- LANTopoLog An SNMP-based network discovery system that generates a hierarchy of network devices and their connections.

 - Creately Available as downloadable software or as a cloud service, this is a network map creation editor.

 - 10-Strike Network Diagram A network map creation editor that is supported by a network discovery module.

 The best network topology software and mapping tools

 The following tools will improve your documentation and presentation.
 Improved presentation enhances the network administrators’ ability to communicate with non-technical stakeholders in your organization and help you win the right budget for the network creation project.

 The SolarWinds Network Topology Mapper includes on-demand device discovery and automated mapping.
 This gives you a great starting point if you are adding to an existing network.
 You can choose whether the discovery procedure uses SNMP or ICMP (Ping and Traceroute) to locate devices.
 It can also identify network infrastructure through WMI and CDP (Cisco Discovery Protocol) methods.